scalyr/scalyr-tool/README.md

     --output=multiline|singleline|messageonly
-        Similar to the multiline and singleline options for the 'query' command, but also has a 'messageonly' that will only display the raw log message, and not any additional attributes.
+        Similar to the multiline and singleline options for the 'query' command, but also has a 'messageonly' mode that will only display the raw log message, and not any additional attributes.
+        Defaults to 'messageonly'.

 #### Usage limits